GROUP BY Clause

 the binding tuples that appear in the \$g\$ collection have one attribute for each of the variables defined in the

-clause, since these binding tuples come as-is from \$B_"GROUP"^"in"\$. -
+FROMclause, since these binding tuples come as-is from \$B_"GROUP"^"in"\$. -

 even if the bag \$B_"GROUP"^"in"\$ is flat binding tuples, the output bag \$B_"GROUP"^"out"\$ is not just flat binding tuples, since \$g\$ has nested binding tuples.
 Note, we have been explicitly denoting binding attributes with

-readings by sensor.
+Consider the data logs and assume that we want to group the co readings by sensor.
 The following query solves the problem using only core features.

 <